- Publications and resources

-Once you've learnt the flight rules, you'll need to pass a short online accreditation quiz.
+Once you've learnt the drone safety rules, you'll need to pass a short online accreditation quiz.

-Accreditation lets us know you've learnt the drone safety rules and are following them at all times when you fly.
+Accreditation tells us you know the rules that need to be followed at all times when you fly.

 Step 5: register your drone

-From the end of 2019, you'll need to register all drones.
-You must register your drone before you can fly it.
+Drone registration is coming soon.
+You'll need to register your drone before you can fly it.
 Registration will be quick and easy.

 If you don't register before you fly, you could face penalties including fines of up to $10,500 and possible jail time.

-You'll need to register your drone through our myCASA portal.
+You'll be able to register your drone online through the myCASA portal.